-It’s hard to mistake a Bulldog.
-With their wrinkly skin, stumpy legs, large heads and undershot jaw, Bulldogs have become a staple breed in America.
+It’s easy to spot a Bulldog.
+With their wrinkly skin, stumpy legs, large heads and undershot jaw, Bulldogs have become a staple dog breed in America.
 In fact, the Bulldog ranks the 5th most popular breed in the country (2018).

-Through crossbreeding the Bully-type dogs with various breeds, the world had seen at least two dozen Bulldog breeds.
-While some may be extinct, many more have thrived in our modern-day society.
-Read on to learn more about the different Bulldog types.
+By crossbreeding Bully dogs with various breeds, we now have at least two dozen Bulldog-type breeds.
+While some may be extinct, many have thrived in our modern-day society.
+Read on to learn more about the different Bulldog type dogs.

 Table of Contents